Campus Email Structure And Communication Policy

 - Emails sent to students should not include non-directory information as defined in the University Bulletin Catalog under the section entitled "Privacy Rights".

-The University intends to replace many of the letters sent to students via the U.S. Postal Service with email communications.
-As a result, it is strongly recommended that students check their email accounts daily.
-The consequences of not checking email are the same as those for not checking U.S. Postal mailbox.
+Students should check their university email accounts daily to stay current with university-related communication.
+Consequences of not checking email are the same as those for not checking U.S. Postal mailbox.
 Some of these consequences include missing payment deadlines, missing registration deadlines, missing immunization requirements, missing out on opportunities for financial aid, and missing requirements and deadlines for graduation.

-Students are responsible for the consequences of not reading university-related communications sent to their email account.
-Students have the responsibility to recognize that certain communications may be time-critical.
+Students are responsible for the consequences of not reading university-related communications sent to their email accounts and have the responsibility to recognize that certain communications may be time-critical.
 Errors in forwarding email to a personal email address or failure to read emails regularly are not acceptable reasons for missing university deadlines.

-Group emails are typically emails sent by administrative offices to a selected group of students.
-The President, Provost and the Vice Presidents, the Director of Public Affairs, Director of Accounting, Director of Financial Aid, Director of Admissions and Student Recruitment, and the Director of Records, Registration and Evaluations or their designees are authorized to send emails to selected groups of students.
-Offices not listed will forward their request to the Director of Records, Registration and Evaluations.
+Group emails are typically emails sent by administrative offices to selected groups of students.
+The President, Provost, Vice Presidents, the Office of Strategic Communications, the University Registrar, the Director of Accounting, the Director of Financial Aid, the Assistant Vice President of Admissions and Student Recruitment, or their designees are authorized to send emails to selected groups of students.
+Offices not listed will forward their request to the Office of the Registrar.
+In addition, University divisions, departments, and University-recognized organizations are eligible to request a listserv to reach their constituents, as governed by the Policy on Campus Listservs.

 Emails to students will contain the following information: